work-ed-cyber/Intro-to-Pen-Testing/README.md

 <h4><ins>Real-world example:</ins></h4>
 <ul>
 <li>Facebook's Bug Bounty program has been active since 2011.
-In 2018 alone, they paid over $1.1 million bounties to researchers from more than 100 countries.
+In 2018 alone, they paid over $1.1 million in bounties to researchers from more than 100 countries.
 One notable report involved a vulnerability that could allow an attacker to hijack a user's account using the "View As" feature.</li>

 </ul>